 The Organization: Department of the Interior

 The DOI is a surprisingly complex agency.
 From a budget point of view, it is not even in the Top 10 in dollars spent.
 It almost has as many diverse business functions as the Department of Defense.
 It has a moniker of the Department of Everything else.
-Land Management for 1 of every 5 U.S. Acres, National Parks Services, Fisheries and Refuge Management, Species Science and Protection, Energy and Mineral Permitting on and off shore, Earth Science, National Mapping, Mining Land Reclamation, Native American Citizen Services, Insular Affairs, Water Reclamation and Energy Production, Geology, Earth Monitoring, and more.
+Land Management for 1 of every 5 U.S Acres, National Parks Services, Fisheries and Refuge Management.
+Also, Species Science and Protection, Energy and Mineral Permitting on and off shore.
+Furthermore, Earth Science, National Mapping, Mining Land Reclamation, Native American Citizen Services, Insular Affairs, Water Reclamation and Energy Production.
+And finally, Geology, Earth Monitoring, and more.

 The Problem and Solution: Stand-up and Create a a leading EA Program

-With more than 75,000 employees, over 15,000 field locations, the diversity in mission creates for very stovepiped investment in information and technology.
-So much so, in 2003 OMB Passback language, a major cut in IT spending occurred, specifically citing, get a hold of the IT investment using tools such as EA.
+With more than 75,000 employees, over 15,000 field locations, the diversity in mission creates for very stove-piped investment in information and technology.
+So much so, in 2003 OMB Passback language, a major cut in IT spending occurred.
+It specifically cited getting a hold of the IT investment using tools such as EA.
 At that time, in 2003, under a TRW/Northrop Grumman BPA, Xentity staff began supporting from 2003-2008 the creation of the EA program.

 From 2002—2007, under Northrop-Grumman and later under Phase One Consulting Group from 2008 and on, Xentity staff were key enterprise, segment, and solution architect subcontractor.
 During this period, The Department of the Interior Enterprise Architecture (IEA) Program was recognized as a best practice in enterprise and segment architecture within both public and private sectors.
 DOI sought Xentity to continue as subcontractor on its highly successful support of geospatial blueprinting and architecture activities.
-Xentity supported all layers of the architecture (i.e., performance, business, data, applications, service, and technology architectures) for Geospatial business areas and sub-functions.
+Xentity supported all layers of the architecture for Geospatial business areas and sub-functions.
 Support services will cover definition of all architectural phases including as-is, target and the associated transition plan, architecture, and communications.
 Solutions included:

 - Integrating the FEA Reference models and extending to the DOI context – Mapping in the DOI Strategic Plan, ABC Work Activities, extending to DOI Process Models, DOT Logical Data Models, Technical Specification Catalog